JackFarmer132/CS310Project/README.md

 •	Use link provided by the third terminal to enter the user interface

-• To begin conversation, execute 'init'
+• To begin conversation, execute 'init' in the provided textbox

 •	To restart conversations after finishing, execute '/restart' and use 'init' again

+•	To access version of Whitehall that audibly responds, navigate to url 'http://127.0.0.1:8000/noisy_chatroom/'

 ------------------------------------------------------------------------------

 Using the Shell